-Hypothesis: These orthobiologics will reduce tunnel widening and the effects on tunnel diameter will correlate with tunnel wall sclerosis.
+Hypothesis: These orthobiologics would reduce tunnel widening, and the effects on tunnel diameter would be correlated with tunnel wall sclerosis.

-Methods: 20 sheep underwent unilateral ACL reconstruction using tendon allograft and outside-in interference screw fixation.
-The animals were randomised into 4 groups (n = 5 animals per group).
-Group 1 received 5 ml DBM paste; Group 2 received 10 million BMSCs in fibrin sealant; Group 3 received 12 ml activated leucocyte-poor PRP; and Group 4 (control) received no treatment.
-The sheep were euthanised after 12 weeks and micro-computed tomography (µCT) scans performed.
-The femoral and tibial tunnel was divided into thirds (aperture, mid-portion and exit) and the trabecular bone structure, bone mineral density (BMD), and tunnel diameter were measured.
-Tunnel sclerosis was defined by a higher bone volume in a 250 µm volume of interest (VOI) compared to a 4 mm VOI surrounding the tunnel.
+Methods: A total of 20 sheep underwent unilateral ACLR using tendon allograft and outside-in interference screw fixation.
+The animals were randomized into 4 groups (n = 5 per group): Group 1 received 4mL of DBM paste, group 2 received 10 million BMSCs in fibrin sealant, group 3 received 12 mL of activated leukocyte-poor platelet-rich plasma, and group 4 (control) received no treatment.
+The sheep were euthanized after 12 weeks, and micro-computed tomography scans were performed.
+The femoral and tibial tunnels were divided into thirds (aperture, midportion, and exit), and the trabecular bone structure, bone mineral density (BMD), and tunnel diameter were measured.
+Tunnel sclerosis was defined by a higher bone volume in a 250-µm volume of interest compared with a 4-mm volume of interest surrounding the tunnel.

-Results: Compared with the control group, the DBM group had a significantly higher bone volume fraction (52.7% versus 31.8%, p=0.020) and BMD (0.55 g/cm3 versus 0.47 g/cm3, p=0.031) at the femoral aperture and significantly higher bone volume fraction at femoral mid-portion (44.2% versus 32.9%, p=0.038).
-No significant differences were seen between the PRP and BMSC groups and the control group in terms of trabecular bone analysis and BMD.
-In the control group, widening at the femoral tunnel aperture was significantly higher than at the mid-portion (46.7 mm2 versus 41.7 mm2 %, p=0.034).
+Results: Compared with the controls, the DBM group had a significantly higher bone volume fraction (bone volume/total volume [BV/TV]) (52.7% vs 31.8%; P = .020) and BMD (0.55 vs 0.47 g/cm3; P = .008) at the femoral aperture and significantly higher BV/TV at femoral midportion (44.2% vs 32.9%; P = .038).
+There were no significant differences between the PRP and BMSC groups versus controls in terms of trabecular bone analysis or BMD.
+In the controls, widening at the femoral tunnel aperture was significantly greater than at the midportion (46.7 vs 41.7 mm2; P = .034).
 Sclerosis of the tunnel was common and most often seen at the femoral aperture.
-In the mid-portion of the femoral tunnel, bone volume fraction (r = 0.52, p=0.019) and trabecular number positively correlated with tunnel widening (rs= 0.50 , p=0.024).
+In the midportion of the femoral tunnel, BV/TV (r = 0.52; P = .019) and trabecular number (r S = 0.50; P = .024) were positively correlated with tunnel widening.

-Conclusions: Only DBM led to a significant increase in bone volume, which was seen in the femoral tunnel aperture and mid-portion.
+Conclusion: Only DBM led to a significant increase in bone volume, which was seen in the femoral tunnel aperture and midportion.
 No treatment significantly reduced bone tunnel widening.
-Tunnel sclerosis in the femoral tunnel mid-portion correlated significantly with tunnel widening.
+Tunnel sclerosis in the femoral tunnel midportion was correlated significantly with tunnel widening.

-Clinical relevance: DBM might have potential clinical use to enhance healing in the femoral tunnel after ACL reconstruction.
+Clinical Relevance: DBM might have potential clinical use to enhance healing in the femoral tunnel after ACLR.